ICanBoogie/Routing/README.md

 ### Action controllers

 Action controllers are used to group related HTTP request handling logic into a class and use HTTP methods to separate concerns.
+An action controller is created by extending the [Controller][] class and using [ActionTrait][].

 The following example demonstrates how an action controller can be used to display a contact form, handle its submission, and redirect the user to a _success_ page.
 The action invoked inside the controller is defined after the '#' character.